2 Markov Decision Processes

 )

-The Bellman operator also gives us a concise way to express the Bellman consistency equations (Equation 1.2) for the value function:
+The Bellman operator also gives us a concise way to express the Bellman consistency equations (eq.
+2.9) for the value function:

 Code